ericjanto/personal-blog/content/posts/articles/first-year.md

 ![27 Elliot's](../../images/first-year-02726.jpg)

-The thing is that you'll never experience the true nature if you're only a tourist.
+The thing is that you'll never experience the true nature of Edinburgh if you're only a tourist.
 You'd have to live here, be a student here.
 Walking up Arthur's Seat is nice, but walking up Arthur's Seat with some of your best friends is wonderful.